RobyKumarRai/barclay-assessment/README.md

 # barclay-assessment
 Inventory Management System

   The programs accepts the input from user using standard input and terminates taking the input if it encounters a "#"

-running the file -
+  To run the file -
   $ javac Inventory.java
   $ java Inventory